KoBeWi/Godot-Custom-Runner/README.md

 ### Configuration

 First you need to configure the plugin.
-Open "addons/CustomRunner/CustomRunner.gd" and just edit it following the comments.
-Here are the important bits:
+Open "addons/CustomRunner/Config.gd" and just edit it following the comments.
+Here's more detailed explaination:
-`const SHORTCUT = KEY_F7` - This is the key that will be used to run the project.
+`SHORTCUT = KEY_F7` - This is the key that will be used to run the project.
 If you press <kbd>F7</kbd> (by default), the plugin will run the scene you provided it and pass some data.

 `func _can_play_scene(scene: Node) -> bool:` - This method will determine whether the current scene can be used to run the plugin.
 Example implementation:
 ```GDScript